Home

 FAQs Related to BDS in India

-Is dentistry/BDS in India even worth it?
+Is pursuing BDS in India worth it?

-Is BDS harder than MBBS in India?
+Is BDS harder than MBBS?

 Is BDS suitable for girls in India?

-Can I get a 100% job after BDS?
+Can I get a guaranteed job after BDS?

-BDS in India or MBBS in Georgia?
+BDS in India or MBBS abroad: which is better?

 Is BDS as tough as MBBS?